 Portland, OR 97201-0751

-XVII.
+XVIII.
 Conditional Admission

 While the MFA Program requires a cumulative 3.25 GPA in undergraduate work, thec ommittee looks at other factors including the writing sample, letters of recommendation, statement of